Mosquito, Grizzly Bear's Head, Lean Man First Nations: History

 In August 1878, Chief Mosquito signed an adhesion to Treaty 6 at Battleford after taking over the Band from Little Chief.
 Grizzly Bear's Head originally signed Treaty 4 under Tepee Hoska at Cypress Hills in 1877.
-The Band migrated to the Battleford area after Tepee Hoska died in 1882.
-Both Bands merged in 1951.
+The band migrated to the Battleford area after Tepee Hoska died in 1882.
+Both bands merged in 1951.

 After signing an adhesion to Treaty 4, Lean Man Band settled in the Treaty 6 area south of Battleford in May 1882.
-By 1931 only one person remained in Lean Man Band and they merged with Mosquito Grizzly Bear's Head. in 1948 the then Chief and council of the Mosquito Grizzly Bears Head Lean Man band declared that the three bands remain together for all time, if any band member wished to distinguish the band and separate the bands then that person and his family should leave the band altogether.
+By 1931 only one person remained in Lean Man Band, and they merged with Mosquito Grizzly Bear's Head.
+In 1948 the chief and council of the Mosquito Grizzly Bears Head Lean Man band declared that the three bands remain together for all time.
+If any band member wished to distinguish the band and separate the bands then that person and his family should leave the band altogether.